Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

 - Access to administrative services is now restricted to the CMN.
 - API access is available via the CMN, new CAN, and CHN.

-The following table are a set of examples of how domain names of existing services are impacted.
+The following table is a set of examples of how domain names of existing services are impacted.
 It assumes the system was configured with a `system-name` of `shasta` and a `site-domain` of `dev.cray.com`.

 | Old Name                           | New Name                                  |